Selling a Law Practice

 You need to be dedicated to a proper transition.
 Continuation of client loyalty is paramount to the successful sale of your Law Practice.
 Your continued involvement familiarizing the purchaser with your office procedures, staff and clientele is essential.

 Initial candidate interviews are conducted by phone.
 Candidates with the required qualifications are identified and subsequently interviewed at length by Ms. Geiger.
-Her expertise in interviewing lawyers, developed through years of recruiting experience and her 15 year litigation background, results in a well-written, in-depth report of their education, practice experience, personality, financial qualifications and potential "fit" to you, your practice and your clients - perhaps the most important element of all as client retention is the key issue in a successful sale.
+Her expertise in interviewing lawyers, developed through years of recruiting experience and her 15 year litigation background, allows her to easily assess a potential buyer's education, practice experience, personality, financial qualifications and potential "fit" to you, your practice and your clients - perhaps the most important element of all as client retention is the key issue in a successful sale.

 All interviews, meetings, phone calls and information transmittal between candidates and the seller are facilitated by Ms. Geiger.
 This service continues as needed.
 Generally, at some point, the purchaser and seller feel sufficiently comfortable with one another to continue negotiations on their own.
 At this point, Ms. Geiger will remain available to help the seller examine the candidate's attributes, check references, suggest creative ways of attaining a mutually agreeable sale price and terms, and to relay information or questions between buyer and seller as requested by either.

-As both parties to the sale are lawyers, Ms. Geiger does not draft any of the sale documentation.
-It is assumed that you will obtain expert accounting advice, and/or another solicitor's advice, as you deem necessary.
-You should have your own accountant or other expert to advise on tax implications of a sale.
+Ms. Geiger no longer practices law and does not draft any of the sale documentation (Letter of Intent, Buy-Sell etc.) As both parties to the sale are lawyers, it is advised and expected that you will obtain expert accounting advice.
+You should have your own accountant or other expert advise you on any tax implications of a sale.
 The parties are responsible for the exact terms of sale.
-You should probably conduct a credit check of any applicants who you decide to negotiate with.

 A law practice sale can go very quickly or take time to come to fruition; however, there is no time limit on Ms. Geiger's services.
 She will continue to work with you for as long as is required to complete the sale.